AdobeDocs/commerce-frontend-core/src/pages/guide/validations/custom-rules.md

 ---
-group: frontend-developer-guide
-title: Custom validation rules
+title: Custom Form Validation Rules | Commerce Frontend Development
+description:
 contributor_name: Adarsh Manickam
 contributor_link: https://github.com/drpayyne
 ---

+# Custom form validation rules

 Custom validation rules can be added by creating a Javascript mixin for the `mage/validation` module and calling the `$.validator.addMethod` function with the custom validation rule parameters as described below: